codeministry/toogle-to-jira/README.md

 Max,max@musterman.com,the client,your project,,STC-198 The task description,No,2021-04-07,09:25:02,2021-04-07,10:00:07,00:35:05,,
 ```

-Start application, it will automatically start a `CommandLineRunner` processing the import.
+4. Set `toggl-to-jira.settings.active: false` in `application.yml` - So you can make a "Dry Run" first and to test the output of your data without pushing them immediately to Jira.

-### Dry Run - test your data first
+5. If everything is ok set `toggl-to-jira.settings.active: true` and start the application.
+It will automatically start a `CommandLineRunner` and process the data.

-Set `toggl-to-jira.settings.active: false` in `application.yml` to test the output of your data without pushing them immediately to Jira.
+6. Check the worklogs in the Jira Cloud.

 #### OpenSource
 This is open source software.
 Use on your own risk and for personal use.
 If you need support or consultancy just contact me.